jcoester/winget.lnk/README.md

 > **Alice:** "winget upgrade" is two words!
 I don't need a shortcut for that!

 > **Bob:** The shortcut is a visual reminder, a nudge, to occasionally check for updates.
 Beginners don’t need to remember any command prompts.
-Power users get a convenient custom prompt option.
+Power users conveniently switch to custom prompts.

 - **For Everyone:** Not everyone is tech-savvy.
 It helps you, family, and friends stay updated.
 - **Shareable:** Create once, share anywhere.
 Copy it to a flash drive or send it via Email or a messenger.